markjnkim/es_mod/03-javascript/content/lesson-3-multi-functions.md

 };
 ```

 Before we get carried away writing out the rest of the logic, let's make sure this function can be reached by defining the condition that calls it.
 Remember, the player should have the option to shop after they skip or defeat an enemy but only if there are still more enemies to fight.
 How do we know if there are more enemies?
-If the `for` loop hasn't reached the end!
+If there are still items in the array!

 In the `startGame()` function, add an `if` statement directly after we call the `fight()` function: